troyvassalotti/troyv.dev/blog/i-logged-my-migraines-for-a-year.md

 * Bad sleep, or lack thereof: [healthy sleep and regular routines](https://americanmigrainefoundation.org/resource-library/sleep/), like going to bed and waking up at the same time each day, are positive habits.
 * Over-processed foods: it turns out a full year of soda and frozen, ready-to-eat corndogs in takes a toll on more than your gut.

-So while it hasn't been a mystery, a year of spreadsheet-tracking has surely helped.
+So while it hasn't been a mystery, a year of spreadsheet-tracking surely helped.
 Just look at these _graphs!_

 ![Two charts I created with my migraine data](/images/migraines-charts.jpg)